fhiso/legacy-format/data-model.md

 :   An unstructured list of the attributes that describe the physical characteristics of a person, place, or object.
 Commas separate each attribute.

 Payload
-:   A string.
+:   A *line string*, formatted as a comma-separated list of tokens.
     It is RECOMMENDED that implementations support payloads of at least 248 characters.

 Supertype
 :   `[IndividualAttribute]`